gcarbo01/db-schema-design-guidelines/README.md

 In this design, fields are updated every time the record is created (only once); they are modified or deleted (only once).<br>
 The limitation of this design is that these fields alone cannot keep the history of changes.<br>
 So, every time a record is updated, the ``auditModifiedBy`` and ``auditModifiedDateTime`` will be overwritten.<br>
-Therefore, for this design to be effective must be complemented with another design which is the extraction of the Update fields every time the record is changed.<br>
+Therefore, for this design to be effective must be complemented with another design which is the extraction of the updated fields every time the record is changed.<br>
-In any large organisation, processes are usually in place that capture individual changes and send them to Data Warehouse, so when a row is updated, we can do it safely because the system is guaranteed that a copy is already made.
+In large organisations, usually, there are processes that capture individual changes in application databases and send them to Data Warehouse, so when a row is updated, we can do it safely because the system is guaranteed that a copy is already made.
 The update will not cause any data to be lost.<br>

 |#| Field Name|	Type|	Description|
 | --- | --- | --- | --- |